Chubek/chubek/README.md

 - [EquinoxNG](https://github.com/Chubek/equinox-ng) -:> a new, improved version of Equinox with the EQVSG language;
 - [IPCtk](https://github.com/Chubek/IPCtk) -:> a DSL-based tookit for working with IPC primitives and protocols;
 - [SkillTk](https://github.com/Chubek/SkillTk) -:> a simple Python program for generating LLM Agent "Skills" using OpenAI LLM API;
+- [Klyspec](https://github.com/Chubek/Klyspec) -:> a header-only C++ library for specification of CLI arguments, with IPC, native subcommands, profiles;

 ## How to Contact Me